 Jumping worms reproduce easily.
 They are asexual (parthenogenetic) and mature in just 60 days, so each year they can have two hatches.
 The best time to see them is late June and early July.
 From September until the first hard frost, their population will double and may reach damaging levels.

 Research is being done on controlling these worms but nothing has come back with favorable results.
 What you can try to do is contain their spread by recognizing the worms when you are working in your garden.
 Don’t transplant mulch, soil or plants to uncontaminated areas.
 Plant bare root stock or seeds when possible.
 Do not buy Amynthas worms for composting, vermicomposting, gardening or bait.
-If you already have these worms, remove and dispose of them in a solution of 20% vinegar and 80% water.
+If you already have these worms, remove and dispose of them by solarizing them or soaking them in isopropyl (rubbing) alcohol.
 Do not put them in the compost pile or garden.

 Photo: Wisconsin Department of Natural Resources